provenance-io/provenance/CONTRIBUTING.md

 - `git fetch upstream`
 - `git rebase upstream/main` (or whatever branch you want)

-Please don't make Pull Requests from `main`.
+Please don't make Pull Requests from a `main` branch.

 ## Dependencies

-We use [Go 1.14 Modules](https://github.com/golang/go/wiki/Modules) to manage dependency versions.
+We use [Go Modules](https://github.com/golang/go/wiki/Modules) to manage dependency versions.

-The main branch of every Cosmos repository should just build with `go get`, which means they should be kept up-to-date with their dependencies, so we can get away with telling people they can just `go get` our software.

-Since some dependencies are not under our control, a third party may break our build, in which case we can fall back on `go mod tidy -v`.
+Since most dependencies are not under our control, a third party may break our build, in which case we can fall back on `go mod tidy`.

 ## Protobuf